 UPDATE (May 2016): FAN has filed a Citizen Petition to FDA calling on the Agency to remove all fluoride supplements from the market.
 Read the Petition here, and show your support by signing this online letter to FDA!

 Fluoride supplements were designed to provide children living in non-fluoridated areas the daily equivalent of drinking an average amount of fluoridated water (up to 1 mg/day).
 For over 50 years, millions of children have been prescribed fluoride supplements by their dentist or pediatrician.
 As the documents in this section demonstrate, the FDA has never approved any fluoride supplement as safe and effective.
-In fact, the only two fluoride supplements (fluoride/vitamin products and prenatal fluoride) that FDA officially ruled on were both rejected.
 When the FDA has been asked, by Congress and others, to explain its regulatory treatment of fluoride, it has provided numerous contradictory explanations, some of which are demonstrably incorrect.

 About the Documents